David Berg Foundation

 Legal services support is focused on law school clinics and non-profit organizations that provide free civil legal services to low-income and underserved communities, with priority to those serving Jewish communities.
 Grants have been made to projects that help elder abuse victims secure benefits and entitlements as well as support victims of domestic violence.

-The David Berg Foundation supports the restoration of synagogues; conservation of Jewish artifacts, manuscripts, texts and art; exhibitions about Jewish culture and heritage; and the advancement of Jewish museums.
-The Foundation promotes human rights and ethics; security programs for synagogues and Jewish museums; Holocaust education and initiatives that combat the rise of antisemitism.
+The David Berg Foundation supports the conservation of Jewish artifacts, manuscripts, texts and art; exhibitions about Jewish culture and heritage; and the advancement of Jewish museums and libraries.
+It promotes initiatives that combat the rise of antisemitism through security programs for synagogues and educating the public about the Holocaust and the history of the Jewish people.

-New challenges emerged with COVID-19, underscoring the Foundation’s commitment to programs that focus on services for the elderly that include legal advance directives, palliative care, hospice care, funerals and burials, and emergency medical services.
+The Foundation remains committed to programs that focus on services for the elderly that include legal advance directives, palliative care, hospice care, funerals and burials, and emergency medical services.
+A fellowship was created for improved geriatric medicine and palliative care to support older adults at the NYU Grossman School of Medicine.